telekom/testerra-xray-connector/README.md

 ### Add property file

-To use the X-Ray Connector plugin you have to provide multiple properties in your test project.
+To use the Xray Connector plugin you have to provide multiple properties in your test project.
 The easiest way is to create a file `xray.properties` in `src/test/resources` directory of your project.

 ````properties